Pre-cell

-This scenario may explain the quasi-random distribution of evolutionarily important features among the three domains and, at the same time, the existence of the most basic biochemical features (genetic code, set of protein amino acids etc.) in all three domains (unity of life), as well as the close relationship between the Archaea and the Eucarya.
+This scenario may explain the quasi-random distribution of evolutionarily important features among the three domains and, at the same time, the existence of the most basic biochemical features (genetic code, set of protein amino acids etc.) in all three domains (unity of life), as well as the close relationship between the Archaea and the Eukarya.

 Kandler's pre-cell theory is supported by Wächtershäuser.
 According to Wächtershäuser, pre-cells had a membrane composed of mixed-enantiomer lipid molecules.
 As natural selection proceeded, pre-cells may have developed stereospecific lipid membranes through frequent fission and fusion of racemic pre-cells.

-For more theories on the evolution of cells see main article History of life (examples under chapter “Replication first”).
+For more theories on the evolution of cells, see the main article History of life (examples under section "Replication first: RNA world").